Study supports broader lab use of gyrA PCR for canine Campylobacter

 A 7-year Japanese study found separation and selective culling reduced BLV prevalence in breeding Wagyu cattle.

-A Kent County broiler flock was quarantined and depopulated after Delaware reported a presumptive H5 HPAI detection.
+A Kent County commercial broiler flock is under quarantine after a presumptive H5 HPAI detection in Delaware.

 A new study suggests dogs and cats can carry an invasive land flatworm on their fur, creating a new pathway for spread.